benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

-Mail service providers who want to support this specification and publish the mail configuration for their own mail service, so that mail client apps can be automatically configured, SHOULD follow this section as guideline and MUST respect the definitions in this specification.
+Mail service providers who want to support this specification and publish the mail configuration for their own mail service, so that mail client apps can be automatically configured, MUST follow this section as guideline and MUST respect the definitions in this specification.

 * Configuration fields MUST NOT contain invalid or non-working